-The addition of our exciting new Undergraduate architecture programme from October 2017 will expand the breadth of existing built environment research within the School.
+The recent addition of our exciting new undergraduate architecture programme expands the breadth of existing built environment research within the School.

 Our newly formed Architecture Group is research-led and will strategically link to and expand existing threads of research with the focus on growing the following three strands: